Cedric the Entertainer: Career

 He was the subject of controversy when his Barbershop character made unpopular remarks about Martin Luther King Jr. and Rosa Parks.
 These jokes (about the pastor's promiscuity with women, and Parks just being tired to get to the back of the bus) were spoken in character, as part of the script.
 Rev. Jesse Jackson publicly asked for those jokes to be edited out of the movie on the DVD and VHS releases.

+Cedric also voiced the character of Bobby Proud in the series The Proud Family (2001-2005), and starting in 2022, its revival series The Proud Family: Louder and Prouder, and characters in several films including Zoo Bear #1 in Dr. Dolittle 2 (2001) and Carl in Ice Age (2002).
+In Madagascar (2005), and its sequels Madagascar: Escape 2 Africa (2008) and Madagascar 3: Europe's Most Wanted (2012), he voiced Maurice, the aye aye.
+He appeared in the film Charlotte's Web (2006) as the voice of Golly the gander.
+He also voiced Leadbottom, a biplane in the films Planes (2013), and its sequel Planes: Fire & Rescue (2014).

-In Madagascar, he voiced Maurice the aye aye.
-In October 2005, he joined the Champ Car auto racing series as a part owner.
-He appeared in the film Charlotte's Web as the voice of Golly the gander.
+In October 2005, Cedric joined the Champ Car auto racing series as a part owner.
+Cedric appeared as the lead comedian at the 2005 White House Correspondents Dinner, but jokingly remarked that he was unprepared because he thought that he would follow a humorous speech by President George W. Bush.
+He instead followed First Lady Laura Bush, who called him "hilarious" and "probably the funniest person" she had ever met.

-While his acting career grew, Cedric continued to perform stand-up comedy and traveled the country as one of the Kings of Comedy headliners with Steve Harvey, D. L. Hughley and Bernie Mac.
-The act was later made into a Spike Lee film, The Original Kings of Comedy.
-Cedric had his own sketch comedy show, Cedric the Entertainer Presents, but after being renewed for a second season, it was canceled by Fox before the season began.
-He took time to write a book, Grown-A$$ Man.
-He appeared in the 2003 video game Tiger Woods PGA Tour 2004.
-A more recent HBO Comedy Special was Cedric The Entertainer: Taking You Higher.
-(Note: Two of the background dancers from the special were Kamilah Barrett and Sandra Colton, who were finalists in Fox's So You Think You Can Dance.)
-He recorded comedic interludes on two Nelly albums, Country Grammar (2000) and Nellyville (2002) as well as on Jay-Z's The Black Album (2003).

-In the 2007 comedy film Code Name: The Cleaner, Cedric plays Jake, a janitor with amnesia who may be a secret undercover government agent involved in an illegal arms conspiracy.
+In the 2007 comedy film Code Name: The Cleaner, Cedric played Jake, a janitor with amnesia who may be a secret undercover government agent involved in an illegal arms conspiracy.
 He starred in the 2008 films Welcome Home Roscoe Jenkins and Street Kings.

-Cedric appeared as the lead comedian at the White House Correspondents Dinner, but jokingly remarked that he was unprepared because he thought that he would follow a humorous speech by President George W. Bush.
-He instead followed First Lady Laura Bush, who called him "hilarious" and "probably the funniest person" she had ever met.